stevenpelley/atomic-memory-trace/README.md

     Allowable timestamp difference.
 If threads diverge in timestamps by beyond this limit threads will synch and flush other threads.
 This makes merging the output significantly easier.
+* -c
+    Trace Failed Compare-And-Swaps.
+Default 0 (no).
+Generally every CAS instruction is considered a write, even when the instruction fails.
+    Use this option to only log CAS as writes when they succeed.

 Output Format
 =============